 Skip to main content.

-We designed our one-year Epilepsy fellowship with the fellow in mind.
+Our one-year Epilepsy fellowship is designed with the fellow in mind.
 The foundation of our training program emphasizes education, the surgical treatment of medically refractory epilepsy, routine and complex epilepsy conditions and clinical research.

 Fellowship phases

-The fellowship begins with an intensive course aimed at establishing an advanced knowledge that will serve the fellow during his/her training, in preparation for the American Board of Psychiatry and Neurology (ABPN) Epilepsy Board Examination, and throughout her/his career.
+The fellowship begins with an intensive 3 week course aimed at establishing an advanced knowledge that will serve the fellow during their training, in preparation for the American Board of Psychiatry and Neurology (ABPN) Epilepsy Board Examination and throughout their career.

-The education course is free of clinical responsibilities, which allows the fellow to focus fully on mastering concepts critical to the success of any epileptologist.
-Beyond the course, education continues through multiple training activities.
+As the education course is free of clinical responsibilities, the fellow can focus fully on mastering concepts critical to the success of any epileptologist.
+Beyond the course, education continues through multiple training activities:

 • Journal club